okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 **Learning outcomes**

-* Set up a multi-tenant hub and spoke Okta org configuration for provisioning by using the OAuth 2.0 client credential grant flow
+* Set up a multi-tenant hub and spoke Okta org provisioning configuration to use the OAuth 2.0 client credential grant flow.
 * Configure hub Okta org with service apps for each spoke Okta org.
 * Configure Org2Org app on each spoke Okta org.
 * Configure and activate Org2Org provisioning on spoke Okta orgs.